apache/royale-docs/features/actionscript/metadata.md

 </j:Group>
 ```

-we can simplify declaration removing `mxmlContent` tags saving several lines of code:
+we can simplify declarations by removing `mxmlContent` tags saving several lines of code:

 ```mxml
 <j:Group>